Privacy Policy

 Your Privacy Choices

-To exercise opt‑out rights where required by law (e.g., targeted advertising/“sharing”), manage analytics/cookie preferences, or submit other privacy requests, privacy@legionhealth.com.
+To exercise opt‑out rights where required by law (e.g., targeted advertising/“sharing”), manage analytics/cookie preferences, or submit other privacy requests, email us at privacy@legionhealth.com.
 We honor legally recognized browser‑based opt‑out signals such as Global Privacy Control (GPC) for applicable activities.

 Changes to This Privacy Policy